exakat/exakat/docs/Rules.rst

 ###########################

 When capturing subpatterns are the last ones in a regex, PHP doesn't fill their spot in the resulting array.
+This leads to a possible missing index in the result array.

 .. code-block:: php